-Roopa McCrossan, vice chair of the trainee committee of the Association of Anaesthetists

-"Cake, crisps, and chocolate?
+Roopa McCrossan, vice chair of the trainee committee of the Association of Anaesthetists and member of the association's joint fatigue working group, says, "Cake, crisps, and chocolate?
 Oh sorry, that's what we want to eat on night shift-what you should eat couldn't be more different.
 The bad news is, calories on nights do count, in fact they may count more than you think.

 "The reason the night shift makes you feel awful is the misalignment of the circadian clock and the sleep-wake cycle.
-Sleep deprivation affects food choices-there is evidence that you are more likely to crave calorie dense carbs, sugary food, and salty snacks-and limits our ability to process food.
-We become resistant to insulin, triglyceride levels go up, leptin (the satiety hormone) drops, while ghrelin (the hunger hormone) rises.
-In fact, research has shown vou can eat around 400 calories extra a day from being tired.
-It's no wonder that obesity, heart disease and type 2 diabetes are higher in night shift workers.
+Sleep deprivation affects food choices-there is evidence that you are more likely to crave calorie dense carbs, sugary food, and salty snacks12-and limits our ability to process food.
 So, how can we avoid the pitfalls?